Credentials: Managing partner of Arizon Abogados S.L.P. and the head of the shipping and trade team.

 He is an acclaimed Barrister before Spanish Courts with over 20 years of legal practice; High Courts; Appeal Courts, and Supreme Courts, matching his Court appearances with outstanding records.
 Dr. Arizon has been asked to provide expert evidence regarding Spanish Commercial Law in two litigation cases before the High Courts of Justice in London.

 Felipe holds a Ph.D in English Law at the Univesity of Newcastle upon Tyne (England, 2008) in recognition of a thesis entitled “The Enforceability of the Letter of Indemnity in the Context of Shipping“, and a LL.M. in maritime and commercial law at Southampton University (England, 1998).
-He has been a Visiting Scholar at the University of Tulane-New Orleans, (U.S., 2006).
-He holds a Law degree from the University of Malaga (Spain, 1996) and was a trainee at Directorate General of Transport at the European Commission in Brussels, he was also a summer stagiaire at T. Sioufas Law Offices (Greece, 2000).
+He was a Visiting Scholar at the University of Tulane-New Orleans, (U.S., 2006).
+He holds a Law degree from the University of Malaga (Spain, 1996) and was a trainee at Directorate General of Transport at the European Commission in Brussels.
+He was also a summer stagiaire at T. Sioufas Law Offices (Greece, 2000).

-Felipe acts before many international and domestic arbitration forums including ICC, Gafta, Fosfa, CNA, CAP and RSA.
+Felipe continuously acts before many international and domestic arbitration forums including ICC, Gafta, Fosfa, CNA, CAIP and RSA.
 He is regular contributor to various international and Spanish publications in the field of commercial law, carriage of goods, insurance and arrest of ships.
-He is a regular contributor to the Lloyd’s List of London.
+He has been a regular contributor to the Lloyd’s List of London.
 Author: “Ship arrests in practice” Questionaire and Spain chapter, Shiparrested.com, Málaga 2004-16.
 “El seguro en el transporte de mercancías,” Spanish, WP* Logisbook, Barc.
 2008; “Commodities & Trade Law,” Spain chapter, GLC, London 2006.